Explainer

 Worries & aspirations.

 • 95% of PR professionals say they’re not worried about budget cuts.
-This makes sense considering the industry's resilience and ability to operate with limited budgets.
+This reflects the industry's resilience and adaptability.

 • 72% of PR professionals consider storytelling the most important skill for the future to outperform competition, connect deeper with audiences, build trust, and create memorable campaigns.